MascarenhasV/kaggle-bcwd/README.md

 We experimented with SVM as the base learner with linear kernel, and observed that the AdaBoost with DT as estimator performed slightly better.
 SVM with RBF as kernel performed worst by classifying all labels as benign, but that's probably because we used the default C and gamma values.
 We leave the parameter tuning part by grid search over the parameter space for the future update.

 ### Results:
 The following results were observed with fixed random seeds so that we can replicate the results.
-Even if the random seed is not initialized,
+Even if the random seed is not initialized, the results were pretty much similar.

 #### Predictions for the active learner :
 ```